Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 This will install a bunch of dependencies like React, a few Webpack extensions, and a JavaScript transpiler (Babel) with a few bells and whistles.
 Sometimes, parts of the installation fail.
 If it happens to you, try re-running `npm install` for the libraries that threw an error.
 I don't know why this happens, but you're not alone.
 I've been seeing this behavior for years.

-Now that we have all the basic libraries and tools we need to run our code, we have to install three more:
+Now that we have all the basic libraries and tools we need to run our code, we have to install three more things:

 1. `d3` for drawing
 2. `lodash` for some utility functions